Last Updated on

-CoQ10 is becoming a popular supplement.
-This promising coenzyme offers important health benefits, but does this apply to pet dogs as well?
+CoQ10 is a coenzyme with powerful health benefits, but does this apply to dogs as well?

-It’s surprising but dogs produce their own CoQ10.
-With the right vitamins and minerals, from regular canine chow, they don’t require this type of supplementation.
+First off, canines actually produce their own CoQ10!
+With the right vitamins and minerals, from regular chow, they do not require this supplementation.

-Pets with heart problems could use Ubiquinol, the reduced form.
+Pets with heart problems could use a reduced form of Ubiquinol.

-CoQ10 is generally a safe supplement that may prolong your dog’s life.
-This is especially true if they suffer from congestive heart failure or some other heart problems.
-A proper diagnosis is needed.
-While CoQ10 may help, there may be more suitable solutions for Fido’s situation.
+CoQ10 is generally safe and may even prolong your dog’s life if they suffer from congestive heart failure or some other heart problems.

 A CoQ10 K9 Supplement